 A note about packaging: Although it’s provided to you free of charge, all 3 shipping operations are sticklers about package supplies.
 Make sure you’re using the right box and label before you send it.

 Free tracking is available from all carriers.
 USPS Priority Mail provides free insurance for items valued $50 or less.

 Commercial Shipping Discounts for Volume

 The more you ship, the less you pay per unit.
-You don’t have to be a big business to get deep discounts, but to qualify for commercial rates you’ll need to ship a lot of packages.
+You don’t have to be a big business to get deep discounts, but to qualify for commercial rates, you’ll need to ship many packages.
 USPS Commercial Plus Pricing is a smart deal — and you only need to ship 50,000 units of Priority Mail annually to qualify.

-All three carriers allow you to print or write address information on labels, which they provide for free.
+All 3 carriers allow you to print or write address information on labels, which they provide for free.